 Accountability of Power

 Our government should be a force for good.
 All elected, appointed, and hired government employees should be held to a standard of working ethically and striving to achieve the best good for the American people above all other concerns.
-When there is accountability in our government, people may once again trust those who hold the most power in this country.
-In order for our democracy to function at all, there must be trust, and trust takes participation on both sides.
-Those who work for the government should be held accountable and must be responsible for the services they provide to the public.
 Please remember that we are tax-paying citizens and it is well within our rights to hold our representatives accountable.

 We have to take a big step back and re-evaluate, What are we educating our children for?
 What is the purpose of education?
 What is currently in the way of this purpose?
 If the purpose is to create a brighter future, we have lost our way.
 Our government should have a clear vision for education including the content in schools, the education of our teachers, and the implementation of practice must reflect this purpose.